vbhalla/vbhalla.github.io/_posts/2021-07-20-AvoidDSFail.md

 ## Putting it all together
 Successfully standing up a data science function at a later stage startup is a complicated endeavor as every startup is different in addition to its goals for establishing a DS team.
-In this case the fucntion's objective is to leverage data science to create production quality products.
-A good place to start is establishing:
+In this case the function's objective is to leverage data science to create production quality products.
+To recap, a good place to start is establishing:
 - process and infrastructure to support a DS workflow
 - team skillsets including product and software engineering chops
 - most importantly: establishing where DS fits into the org and an operating model that ensures the ability to map execution to business expecations